-The Office of the Provost is home to the following conflict resolution and advocacy resources for our academic community:
+The Office of the Provost is home to the following advocacy and conflict resolution resources for our academic community:

 • Consultation: Seek guidance on dispute resolution and Institute policies and procedures.